Matthew 4:19: Follow me

+Fishers of men

-The phrase "fishers of men," also at Mark 1:17, is one of the most well known lines in the entire New Testament, and the most important metaphor for evangelism.
+The phrase "fishers of men", also at Mark 1:17, is one of the most well known lines in the entire New Testament, and the most important metaphor for evangelism.
 The image probably had an important role in the adoption of the Ichthys as a symbol of early Christianity.
-The reference has also often been moved from the disciples to Jesus, with him being called the "fisher of men," and the image of Jesus as a fisherman is second only to that of Jesus as a shepherd.
+The reference has also often been moved from the disciples to Jesus, with him being called the "fisher of men", and the image of Jesus as a fisherman is second only to that of Jesus as a shepherd.

-The translation "fishers of men" is well known and used by most authors, but not wholly accurate in a modern context inasmuch as the original Greek is gender neutral.
+The translation "fishers of men" is well known and used by most authors, but not wholly accurate in a modern context, inasmuch as the original Greek is gender neutral.
 Translators also prefer to avoid the word fisher, since fisherman has replaced it as the standard term in English, though in recent years fisher has gained some currency as a gender neutral term for fishermen.

 A similar reference to fishing occurs at Jeremiah 16:16, upon which this passage might be based.
-In Jeremiah the reference is to hunting down sinners, in the Gospels it seems to be a milder metaphor of saving souls.
+In Jeremiah the reference is to hunting down sinners: in the Gospels it seems to be a milder metaphor of saving souls.
 The basic interpretation of the metaphor as referring to the disciples working to catch souls for Jesus as they had previously caught fish is universally agreed upon, there are, however, a number of views of the exact meaning of the metaphor.
 The metaphor has a somewhat different meaning depending on one's view of the type of fishing the disciples participated in.
 Wallace argues that the common view of fishing with a line and hook and bringing each fish in individually is misplaced, Simon and Andrew would have used nets to fish and would have brought in large numbers of fish at once through grand acts.
-Wuellner presents an alternate view arguing that the disciples may have caught fish individually, and even by hand.
-Manek believes that to fully appreciate the metaphor one must understand how the sea was viewed at the time.
+Wuellner presents an alternate view, arguing that the disciples may have caught fish individually, and even by hand.
+Jindrich Manek believes that to fully appreciate the metaphor one must understand how the sea was viewed at the time.
 He argues that throughout the Old Testament the sea is presented as unholy, to create life God first needed to push away the seas, and in stories, such as that of Jonah, the depths of the sea are portrayed as being synonymous with the underworld.
 Thus the act of fishing brings the fish from the domain of sin and death to that of God.
 Similarly the disciples are tasked with bringing souls from sin and evil into the domain of God.
 The water reference might also be linked to the idea of baptism, which in Matthew 28:19 is explicitly linked to the disciples' mission.